 - Pixie Dust Pass: Up to 3 reservation holds at a time.

-Now, if you are staying at a Disney hotel or a select eligible hotel, you will also be able to make park reservations for the duration of your stay in addition to the number of reservations allowed with your pass.
+Now, if you are staying at a Disney hotel or a select eligible hotel, you are also be able to make park reservations for the duration of your stay in addition to the number of reservations allowed with your pass.
 So, if you are allowed 5 reservations, and you’re staying at a Disney hotel for 7 days, you can hold 12 park reservations.
-We do not currently know which “select hotels” are eligible for this reservation system in addition to the Disney hotels, but we’ll let you know when we do!

-There will also be “Bonus Reservations” for passholders starting September 8th!
-These will become available to Annual Passholders from time to time for select days at select theme parks and do not count toward one of your reservations.
+There are also be “Bonus Reservations” for passholders!
+These become available to Annual Passholders from time to time for select days at select theme parks and do not count toward one of your reservations.

 Can Disney Vacation Club members use a monthly payment plan for the Sorcerer’s Pass?